Quick Take

 The eyes of an English bulldog have many possible complications.
 Cherry eye — or a protrusion in the corner of the eye — is the most common, but the gland that causes it can be removed.
 If the dog’s tear production is inhibited, they may also suffer from dry eyes.
 Entropion, which causes the eyelashes to turn towards and rub against the eye, is also common, requiring surgery to fix.

-With their short head, long soft palate, and narrow nostrils, brachycephalic syndrome is rather common, due to the potential for obstructing the airway.
+Because of their short head, long soft palate, and narrow nostrils, English bulldogs commonly suffer from brachycephalic syndrome, which can obstruct the airway.
 Their build also puts them at risk for hip dysplasia and patellar luxation.

 Temperament and Behavior

 The temperament of the English bulldog is rather gentle, despite their intimidating physical features.
-With their affectionate nature, families are a great place for these pets, especially considering how they use their physical appearance to their advantage to protect their family.
+With their affectionate nature, these pets are a great fit for families, especially considering how they use their physical appearance to their advantage to protect their family.
 They are persistent, and they aggressively defend their family from intruders.

-This dog breed thrives on attention from their humans, and they have a quite dominating personality.
-This cab lead the dog to assert dominance over its family, which is a behavior that needs to be trained out.
-The only way to prevent this issue is with early training that the owner is the dominant one in the house.
-Identification of alpha (i.e., you!) needs to happen as soon as the dog is brought home.
+This dog breed thrives on attention from their humans, and they have quite a dominating personality.
+This can lead the dog to assert dominance over its family, which is a behavior that needs to be trained out.
+The only way to prevent this issue is through early training that establishes the owner as the dominant one in the house.
 Without this assurance, dogs will start to guard furniture, toys, and food as their own, becoming aggressive with anyone who comes near them.

-One of the most well-known facts about these bulldogs is the way that they snore.
-The messy tendencies with their meals are a notable trait, and they tend to drool and slobber a lot.
+One of the most well-known traits of these bulldogs is their tendency to snore.
+They also have messy eating habits and tend to drool and slobber.
 They also tend to become lazier as they get older, so this messiness may worsen.

 Care

 There are many considerations that you need to make to keep your English bulldog healthy.
-Their activity level, breeding, and age all play a role in the type of care you provide, even while it is still a puppy.
+Their activity level, breeding, and age all play a role in the type of care you provide, even while your bulldog is still a puppy.

 For an English bulldog family, feeding has a similar routine for adults and puppies, but puppies need a special food meant for them.